andreyryabtsev/comfyui-python-api/README.md

 ## Example.

-To test the library with a sample SDXL workflow, clone this repository and run (replacing the address):
+To test the library with a sample SDXL workflow, clone this repository and run the following (replacing the address).
+Make sure your ComfyUI has `sd_xl_base_1.0.safetensors` and `sd_xl_refiner_1.0.safetensors` installed (or replace the workflow).

 ```
 pip install -e .